optimak/rxcheck-backend/README.md

 ?query=*query*

-To use, add an env file in the form below:
+To run the app, add a .env file in the form below:
 PORT=8080
 DB_HOST=*your database host* like 127.0.0.1
 DB_NAME=*your database name*